-Project based class taught by Jan St. Werner at the Academy of Fine Arts Nuremberg Germany.
+Project based class led by Jan St. Werner at the Academy of Fine Arts Nuremberg Germany.
 DAF explores sound as an unstable art form which merges with other disciplines and yet makes strong claims for disciplinary autonomy.
 A critical awareness is developed of how sound as a field for artistic exploration is performed, produced, and distributed.

 The class explores contemporary and historical practices that emerge outside of purely musical environments and investigates specific compositional developments of post-war modernity and electro-acoustic music, as well as non-musical disciplines related to the psychophysics of hearing and listening.
 Sound is understood as a means of artistic exploration through practical exercises, performances, installations, writing, recordings, diffusions and instruments building.